Contemporary knowledge about God, Evolution, and the meaning of human life.

 It is only after attaining the state of disappearance in Brahman that it becomes possible to cognize Ishvara — and to disappear in Him forever, having conquered death.
 That is, as don Juan understood, one must not “skip past the Eagle’s beak” but to merge into universal God-Power.

-It should be noted that with the help of the Fire one can master dematerialization of the physical body.
+It should be noted that with the help of the Fire one can master dematerialization of the material body.
 Juan Matus and his companions performed this.

 And now, let us consider in more detail the specific methods of work in the School of Juan Matus, which have been described by Castaneda and which we can apply to ourselves.